Bonsai at Portland Nursery

 The next tool on your list should be a good pair of pruning scissors for quick and accurate maintenance cuts.

-Wire cutters are important if you are doing any branch wiring, because simply unwinding a wired tree is quite risky – you can easily break the branch you have worked so hard to shape, or damage fresh buds – with rounded-tip wire cutters de-wiring is quick, safe and easy.
+Wire cutters are important if you are doing any branch wiring, because simply unwinding a wired tree is quite risky – you can easily break the branch you have worked so hard to shape, or damage fresh buds – with rounded-tip wire cutters de-wiring is

 You can build your collection of tools one at a time or cover all bases with a kit in a handy tool roll!